Optimizing the Checkout Journey

 Project Goals

-How can we optimize the minicart to be more functional and increase conversion through the checkout funnel?
+How can we optimize the minicart to be more functional, adaptable, and increase conversion through the checkout funnel?

 The strategy for this redesign was to create an optimized minicart that is easily accessible and all features are thoughtfully included to help a variety of customers at different points in their journey convert.